What is autism?

 Diagnosis

-A child is diagnosed with autism when they show different forms of behavior in three deficit areas.
+A child is diagnosed with autism when he or she exhibits various behaviors in three areas of deficit.
 These three areas are:

 - Social interaction